promptfoo/promptfoo/site/docs/guides/claude-vs-gpt.md

 # Benchmarking Claude 3.5 Sonnet vs GPT-4o on Your Custom Data

-Generic benchmarks often fall short when evaluating Large Language Models (LLMs) like Claude and GPT.
+When evaluating the performance of Large Language Models (LLMs) like Claude 3.5 Sonnet and GPT-4o, generic benchmarks often fall short.
 To truly understand which model excels for your specific needs, it's crucial to test them on tasks relevant to your use case.
 This guide walks you through setting up a custom comparison between Anthropic's Claude 3.5 Sonnet and OpenAI's GPT-4o using `promptfoo`.

 ![Claude 3.5 Sonnet vs GPT-4o comparison](/img/docs/claude3.5-sonnet-vs-gpt4o.png)